Code-Institute-Submissions/breathe-MS2/README.md

 ![Breathing Practise Fullscreen](assets/images/testingImages/UserStory6.PNG)

 - As a user, I want calming colours to help me relax.
     - As can be seen in the images above of the site, calm green colours have been chosen which have been shown to instill a sense of calm and relaxation into people.
+Different shades of green are also used when the startBreathing function is called with deeper greens for the inhale and exhale part of the exercise and a lighter green for the holds

 - As a user, I want to be able to change my selection of breathing technique even after my practise has begun.
     - The settings button on the breathing circle (when clicked) opens up the modal which can be seen below.
 The user can make their selection here or if they just select play the default